Margarita-Simeonova/Conditional-Statements/README.md

 ########

-5. Children's toy store
+5. Children's toy store:

 Petya has a children's toy shop.
 She gets a big order to fulfill.
 With the money he will earn, he wants to go on an excursion.

 Toy prices:
  • Puzzle - BGN 2.60.
  • Talking doll - BGN 3
  • Teddy bear - BGN 4.10.
  • Mignon - BGN 8.20.
  • Truck - BGN 2

 If the ordered toys are 50 or more, the store makes a discount of 25% of the total price.
 From the money earned, Petya must give 10% for the rent of the shop.
 To calculate whether the money will be enough for her to go on an excursion.

-Login
+Innput:

 6 lines are read from the console:
- 1. Excursion price - a real number in the interval [1.00 … 10000.00]
+ 1. Excursion price - a real number
- 2. Number of puzzles - an integer in the range [0… 1000]
+ 2. Number of puzzles - an integer
- 3. Number of talking dolls - an integer in the interval [0 … 1000]
+ 3. Number of talking dolls - an integer
- 4. Number of teddy bears - an integer in the interval [0 … 1000]
+ 4. Number of teddy bears - an integer
- 5. Number of minions - an integer in the interval [0 … 1000]
+ 5. Number of minions - an integer
- 6. Number of trucks - an integer in the interval [0 … 1000]
+ 6. Number of trucks - an integer

-Exit
+Output:

 The console prints:

  • If the money is sufficient, the following is printed:
  ◦ "Yes! {remaining money} lv left."
  • If the money is NOT enough, the following is printed: